Presented by Larry Plesent and Sandy Lincoln with assistance from Ezra Nkrumah

 This manual is intended as a guide to the creation of a village-based liquid and bar soap operation; basically a small factory.
 All equipment is made from generally available materials and all ingredients are locally sourced.

 It is most important that the group learn to approach this endeavor with a spirit of innovation and experimentation.
-Raw materials will vary from region to region, so the basic formulas are intended as a general guide only.
+Raw materials will vary from region to region, so the basic formulas are intended as a general guideline only.
 Once the principles of saponification are understood, the soap-makers will be better able to develop their own products based on the plant oils that are available to them.
 Soothing, medicinal and aromatic herbs can be added to improve and modify the basic soap products.

 Around the world, knowledge of the indigenous plants and their uses are being lost.
 It is the hope of the authors that the creation of local soap-making operations will also develop a renewed interest in local flora.
 The world is our garden.
 We need only to treat it with respect and it will nourish us, and the generations to come.
 Plant based raw material sources must be protected through sustainable agricultural practices, wild-crafting (careful harvesting and dissemination in the wild), or by allowing areas to naturally recover between harvests.
 Tendencies to over-harvest in the immediate village environment must be curtailed.
 As the operation grows, this becomes more and more important.
 Sustainable programs consider the full circle, from sourcing and protecting raw material sources, to finding responsible uses and disposal options for waste products.